A Free Banquet Awaits Online

 Watch If: You want to understand why Johnny Depp adopted this cause.

-Highly disturbing tale of how a rural Arkansas community persecutes a trio of misfits after three small boys turn up dead.
-During the trial, “expert” testimony links suspect Damien Echols’ fondness for black clothing with an affinity for human sacrifice.
+Disturbing tale of how a rural Arkansas community persecutes a trio of misfits after three small boys turn up dead.
+One of the accused has to take flak just for liking black clothes.

 Warning: The witch hunt is so upsetting that the tragedy of the homicides kind of slips away.